Skip to content

 Quiet On the Homefront...Not Really

 So although its been a little quiet over here, my life hasn't!
-Let's just say I've been trying to get a handle on my next career move and to what I'm finding is, this current job market is not great.
-I'm still working at my current job but our team is getting smaller and the project that I'm working on is starting to see the sunset on the horizon within the next year or so.
+Let's just say I've been trying to get a handle on my next career move.
+What I'm finding is, this current job market is not so great.
+I'm still working at my current job but our team is getting smaller and the project that I'm on is starting to see the sunset on the horizon within the next year or so.
+How do I get ahead of it?

 Firewall ACL Naming

 One thing that can be suggestive is naming conventions...
 It has to have meaning to you and the organization.
-I have seen some pretty interesting naming conventions and although I make no promises that what I have is the end all of naming conventions, but since I have been doing this for while I find this a pretty good system and easy to understand.
+I have seen some pretty interesting naming conventions and although I make no promises that what I have is the end all of naming conventions, I have been doing this for awhile.
+I find this method a pretty good system and easy to understand.
 So let's get started!

 Switch Administration

-This is just a short little update with a another section down learn about Switch Administration within the CCIE section.
+This is just a short little update with another section completed.
+Learn about Switch Administration within the CCIE section.
 We are talking about MAC address, L2 MTU and Errdisable.
-I keep moving up on the topics so the next topic will likely be spanning-tree so stay subscribed to RSS feed or check back often!
+I keep moving up on the topics so the next topic will likely be spanning-tree so stay subscribed to the RSS feed or check back often!
 I have also adjusted the categories, anything with CCIE is going to be about the CCIE section.
-Instead of putting that into the general category, a little house-keeping as I'm still getting this website organized. - Enjoy! 😊
+This will help keep the organization of the website instead of putting that into the general category.
+A little house-keeping here and there as I'm still getting the layout of this website completed. - Enjoy! 😊

 FMC Changing the IP Address

 Well..if you were wondering if changing the IP address of Cisco FMC still works of when I originally posted six years ago...It does!
-I was running FMC 7.4.2.2 at the time and following my own advice works pretty well.
-It's also funny that although working working with a different company, we had the same goal -- Migrating data centers!
+I was running FMC 7.4.2.2 at as of this post and following my own advice works pretty well.
+It's also funny that although I'm working with a different company, we had the same goal -- Migrating data centers!

 Who's New?